E.4.24.CEN – Burrell Behavioral Health IHC Grant Training Manual Addendum

 Overtime:

-Interns may be allowed to work over 40 hours per week (never to exceed 50 hours per week), but only under the prior approval of their site Training Director.
+Interns may be allowed to work over 40 hours per week (never to exceed 50 hours per week), but only under the prior approval of their supervisors and Training Director.

 Nights/Weekends: